 The Science ATL Communication Fellowship, sponsored by Emory University, is designed to help close the communication gap between scientists and the public.
 This 7-month professional development experience is open to Atlanta-area graduate students and post-docs from any institute of higher education.
 From August to February, the cohort of Fellows will meet as a group with Science ATL staff for a monthly 2.5 hour session in which they will explore topics in science communication.
 Topics will include using narrative techniques in science communication, directing language for different audiences, and developing demonstrations and public programs related to the fellow’s field of study.

 - Join other trainees from different STEM fields to learn new communication strategies and practice using them in a neutral and non-threatening environment

 - Learn different techniques for effective communication with a range of audiences

-The fellows will have five months to complete one public engagement activity which will be developed in consultation with a Science ATL mentor and may include: a talk at Atlanta Science Tavern, participation in ASF’s Imagining the Future program, a booth at the ASF Exploration Expo, development of a science story, program for ASF or a pop-up for Science ATL.
+The fellows will complete one public engagement activity which will be developed in consultation with a Science ATL mentor and may include: a talk at Atlanta Science Tavern or with the Science for Georgia Science Tales & Trails program, participation in Atlanta Science Festival’s Imagining the Future program, development of a science story, or production of an event for Atlanta Science Festival.

 Each Fellow will receive a $600 stipend.
 Attendance at all sessions is mandatory.
 Sessions will take place in Decatur from 5:30-8pm on Tuesdays: Aug 13, Sept 10, Oct 8, Nov 12, Dec 10, Jan 14, and Feb 11.